 In some of our stories, we link to relevant and trusted affiliate partners like hosting and theme websites.
 I do not accept money for writing a post, everything you read here are is my own experience in my own words.
 If you click an affiliate link and purchases a product or service from any of these affiliate sites within a set amount of time we receives a small commission.
 Affiliate linking has become a regular process in digital publishing.

 So, to recap – some of the links on wp-training.ie are affiliate links of which we receive a small compensation from sales of certain items.
 It takes a long time to write tutorials and the views will always be my own.
 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through to the link but sometimes even get a discount.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 We keep a copy of your name, email address, website domain and the type of training you are interested in.
 If you supply us with the login details to your site, we will keep a copy of them for as long as we need them to access your site and will then delete them from our system.
 Please note, you can also always change the password or delete the login details you have shared with us.

 We do not share any client’s information with anybody.

-Please feel free to email us at email@example.com and I will be happy to inform you which information we have about you.
-If you’d like to delete these information, please just let me know.
+Please feel free to email us at firstname.lastname@example.org and I will be happy to inform you which information we have about you.
+If you’d like to delete this information, please just let me know.